eth-cscs/alps-uenv/docs/pkg-reframe.md

 ### uenv recipe meta data

-To enable ReFrame tests in your uenv, and yaml file `extra/reframe.yaml` should be added to the recipe.
+To enable ReFrame tests in your uenv, a yaml file `extra/reframe.yaml` should be added to the recipe.

 Below is an example `reframe.yaml` file: